LTmadness/ValheimBetterServerConfig/README.md

 Enabled = false

 ### Changes
+##### v0.1.5
+- New logging system:
+	* writes chat
+	* commands
+	* patch logs
+	* player info
+	* all of this information is written into separate files(player info not supported yet)
+	* early implementation so might not log everything

 ##### v0.1.2
 - New ability to run commands by typing it in a chat and adding '/' before it e.g. /sleep
 - New permission tear - moderator